If you require basic support or care, the CHSP will assist you in making life easier

 You will need a home support assessment to determine your eligibility and the level of support you need.

 How does the CHSP assessment work?

 To determine exactly what help you will need at home you need to undergo a home support assessment by the Regional Assessment Service (RAS).

 The RAS will ask you a number of questions about your personal circumstances and look at your ability to cope with various activities in your daily living.

 Together, you will be able to work out what sort of help and how much you need, and what it might cost.
 The RAS will also make sure you meet the eligibility criteria.

 Who pays for CHSP services?

-While the Australian Government funds the Commonwealth Home Support Programme service providers so they can deliver affordable services to you, there is a fee for each service.
+While the Australian Government funds the CHSP service providers, so they can deliver affordable services to you, there is a fee for each service.
 The amount you contribute depends on your income and the type and number of services you require.